How To Set Up Vendors in QuickBooks Online

 - Notes: You can add notes to enter additional information in your vendor reports.

-- Payment terms: In the how to set up expenses tutorial, we set up default payment terms like Net 30 for all vendors.
+- Payment terms: This is where you can specify the payment terms that you have agreed to with the vendor.
+For example, if you agreed to pay the vendor within 30 days of receiving their invoice, you should select Net 30.
+In our guide on how to set up expenses in QuickBooks Online, we cover setting up default payment terms for all vendors.
 Here, you can change the default payment term for any vendor.

 - Account number: Input your account number with the vendor to print it on all checks automatically.

-Within the vendor information screen, click on the Vendor Details tab.
-Click the Edit button in the upper right corner if you wish to make any changes to the vendor information.
+Within the vendor information screen, click the Edit button in the upper right corner if you wish to make any changes to the vendor information.

 Step 1: Prepare Your Spreadsheet